equalitie/ouinet/README.md

   - Set the IPNS ID of the cache index in option `injector-ipns`.

 After you have set up your client's configuration, you can **restart it**.
+The client's HTTP proxy endpoint should be available to the host at `127.7.2.1` port 8080.

+If you get a "connection refused" error when using the client's proxy, your Docker setup may not support host networking.
+To enable port forwarding, follow the instructions in `docker-compose.yml` and use the shell container (see below) to run this command and thus modify `listen-on-*` options:

+    # sed -i 's/127.7.2.1/0.0.0.0/' */ouinet-*.conf

+Finally, restart the client container.

 [docker-compose.yml]: https://raw.githubusercontent.com/equalitie/ouinet/master/docker-compose.yml